-Living in the wilds of the Mayenne countryside on the border of the Loire Valley in France, I relish all the contact I have with the customers of our handmade oak furniture business.
+We live and work in the wilds of the Mayenne countryside on the border of the Loire Valley, France.
+And I relish all the contact I have with the customers of our handmade oak furniture business.
 Most of our clients come to us through our website, some know exactly what they want and don’t need much from me.
 More often than not though, I end up spending quite a bit of time with a client, even if it is only by email – discussing design, preparing and altering drawings, advising and giving confidence to ideas.
 I love this part of my job and I get a great sense of satisfaction from building a rapport with each one.

-The week before any delivery is always a bit nail-biting – working to a deadline holds a sense dread of something unforeseen cropping up but we love the excitement of the finish and the endless joy of pleasing another customer.
-The leather for these dining chairs arrived ridiculously late, so that was the worst part, but everything else fell into place, final quality control checks made, paperwork organised, auberge booked, routes planned.
+The week before any delivery is always a bit nail-biting.
+Working to a deadline holds a sense dread of something unforeseen cropping up, but we do love the excitement of the finish.
+And, of course, the endless joy of pleasing another customer.
+The leather for these dining chairs arrived ridiculously late, so that was the nail-biting part.
+But happily everything else fell into place.
+The final quality control checks were made, paperwork organised, auberge booked and routes planned.
 And yes, one last detail….the organisation of the no means small, but delightful task of looking after our 4 children for 24 hours whilst we are away.

 So the journey began.
 Actually, seven hours in the car travelling to the Tarn et Garonne passed not too unpleasantly…apart from the last hour, which should have been 10 minutes, but for a convoi exceptionnel carrying a yacht!
 We admired the scenery…vine yard after vine yard, beautiful soft rolling hills, terracotta roofs and dazzling white stone of the masonry.
 It got more beautiful the nearer we travelled.
 Finally we arrived at the home of our clients, a secret house tucked away in gorgeous spot, not a neighbour to be seen.
 It was rather satisfying to be able to personally place our chairs around the 17th century dining table that they were made for.